 Kujawa, Lemire, and Moon were pulled over on Route 2 on Wednesday after police followed Kujawa's vehicle to and from a drug pickup, according to the report.
 They allegedly discovered more than 150 bags of heroin inside the car.

 Schneider, another alleged dealer in the city, was spotted driving with Bressette past officers while they were handling Kujawa.
-They had been tipped off she was also in possession of heroin and pulled her over.
-Officers found more than 100 bags of heroin on her person, according to the report.

 According to information receive through the informants, Kujawa allegedly sold heroin stamped "F